 • More data to backup & a greater loss if notebook is lost or stolen.

 • Additional HDD produces some extra heat but it's easily handled by the fan and natural cooling so the notebook does not get any hotter.
-The HDD in ODD bay runs constantly 5c cooler than the main drive on my Vaio F and not extra heat can be felt above the Number keypad.
+The HDD in ODD bay runs constantly 5c cooler than the main drive on my Vaio F and no extra heat can be felt above the Number keypad.

 • Notebook gets very slightly heavier, I will post weight gain compared to the stock ODD.
 It's not significant.